 - 1. Cover the muffler outlets with a plastic bag after the engine has cooled down. - 2.
 Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug caps, are tightly installed. - 3.
-Remove extremely stubborn dirt. like oil burnt onto the crankcase. with a degreasing agent and a brush, but never apply such prodets. the drive chain and wheel axles.
+Remove extremely stubborn dirt. like oil burnt onto the crankcase. with a degreasing agent and a brush, but never apply such products onto seals, gaskets, sprockets. the drive chain and wheel axles.
 Always rinse the dirt and degreaser off with water.